 Bacalar – 2 or 3 Nights

 We hadn’t originally planned to visit Bacalar as it is quite far south towards Belize.
-However I’m so glad we did.
+However, I’m so glad we did.
 It is gorgeous!
 The town is situated on Lake Bacalar, known as the lagoon of seven colours, due to the incredible colours of the water.

 To the south of the town is Cenote Azul.
-This large open cenote is worth visiting for a quick swim, but for me it wasn’t as beautiful as the cenotes we saw further north, and looks more like a lake.
-However it is over 90m deep!
+This large open cenote is worth visiting for a quick swim, but for me, it wasn’t as beautiful as the cenotes we saw further north and looks more like a lake.
+However, it is over 90m deep!

 Bacalar Boat Trip

-There are lots of boat trips heading out on the lake and we opted for a sail boat.
+There are lots of boat trips heading out on the lake and we opted for a sailboat.
 It was one of my favourite days in Mexico.
-We had a small pink sail boat, and it was just us and our skipper, who took us to different areas of the lake to swim and explore.
+We had a small pink sailboat, and it was just us and our skipper, who took us to different areas of the lake to swim and explore.
 I highly recommend you do this while in Bacalar.

 Sleep – We slept at Szapot and honestly I wouldn’t recommend it.
-The hotel is fine and it’s not their fault, but they are located next to a butchers.
+The hotel is fine and it’s not their fault, but they are located next to a butcher.
 We woke up in the night to the sound of pigs being slaughtered, which was incredibly distressing.
 Whilst I do eat meat, so it probably sounds a bit hypocritical, it’s not something that I want to hear at 4am.
 So I recommend choosing a different hotel in Bacalar.

 Bacalar to Tulum – 215km / 2 hours 30 minutes